CKQC-FM

-CKQC-FM is a Canadian radio station, broadcasting at 107.1 FM in Abbotsford, British Columbia.
-Owned by Rogers Sports & Media, the station airs a country format branded as Country 107.1.
+CKQC-FM (107.1 MHz) is a Canadian radio station in Abbotsford, British Columbia.
+Owned by Rogers Radio, a division of Rogers Sports & Media, the station airs a country format branded as Country 107.1.
 CFVR was established in 1962 as a semi-satellite station of CHWK.
 It mostly simulcast CHWK but had its own morning show.
 The station was a network affiliate of CBC Radio until 1981.